 Additionally, a chi-square test comparing chronic absenteeism (i.e., whether a child missed more than 10% of school days) between treatment and control groups was conducted.
-Results showed that there was no significant difference in the proportion of students experiencing chronic absenteeism in the treatment and comparison groups, χ^2 (1, N = 1,745) = 0.00, NS.
+Results showed that there was no significant difference in the proportion of students experiencing chronic absenteeism in the treatment and comparison groups, \chi^2 (1, N = 1,745) = 0.00, NS.
 In other words, PAT program students did not experience chronic absenteeism more frequently than control group students; they kept up with the control group.
 A logistic regression model predicting chronic absenteeism from intervention condition mirrored the results of the chi-square, showing no significant relationship between intervention participation and chronic absenteeism, B = 0.005, SE = .15, NS.
-Once again, it is important to note that these data are cross-sectional and come from a single time point per student.
+Once again, it is important to note that these data are cross-sectional.
 It may be that there are impacts on chronic absenteeism over a longer period than a single year, but the evaluation team was unable to test any longitudinal models due to the low number of students with multiple years of absenteeism data.